cloudtoid/gateway-core/README.md

 ### Forwarded category of headers

-The [`Forwarded`][ForwardedHeader] class of headers contains information from the client-facing side of proxy servers that is altered or lost when a proxy is involved in the path of the request.
+The [`Forwarded`][ForwardedHeader] class of headers contains information from the client facing side of proxy servers that is altered or lost when a proxy is involved in the path of the request.
 This information is passed on using one of these techniques:

 1. The [`Forwarded`][ForwardedHeader] header is what GatewayCore uses by default.
 This is the standardized version of the header.
 1. The [`X-Forwarded-For`][XForwardedForHeader], [`X-Forwarded-Host`][XForwardedHostHeader], and [`X-Forwarded-Proto`][XForwardedProtoHeader] headers which are considered the [de-facto standard][DefactoWiki] versions of the [`Forwarded`][ForwardedHeader] header.